PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 We provide below two examples of this encoding:
 - `1: 1, 3, {}`: 1 respondent submitted the following preferences: alternative 1 is in category 1, alternative 3 in the second category, and the last category is left empty.
 - `86: {}, 1, {2, 3}`: 86 respondents submitted the following preferences: the first category is empty, alternative 1 is in the second category and alternatives 2 and 3 are in the last category.

+It is mandatory that no preference appears more than once, the multiplicity value for each preference is used for that.

 To conclude, here is an example of the first lines of a CAT file from the French Approval dataset.
 ```text